junho328/CPTSD/summarization/readme.md

 ### Experience Only

+Summarize the estimated traumatic experiences using OpenAI's GPT-4 and measure BERTScore F1 against the true summary.

 Meaning of each arguments:<br>
 ```exp``` Extracted Experience Data file with Excel format <br>
 ```apikey``` Your openai api key <br>